alexromanescu/xfolder/docs/test.md

 - **Progress view**: While a scan runs, confirm folder/file counters increment, phase/last-path update, progress bar advances, and ETA updates.
 - **Diff modal**: On a near-duplicate entry, hit **Compare** and verify the modal lists “only in” paths and mismatched sizes.
 - **Tree view**: Toggle to Tree, expand nodes, use search, and confirm stats/badges match expectations.
+- **Similarity matrix view**: Switch to the Visual Insights → Matrix tab, hover entries, and confirm the percentage, reclaimable bytes, and group ids align with the table view.
+- **Duplicate-density treemap**: Switch to the Visual Insights → Treemap tab, ensure the bars roughly match duplicate-heavy folders, and clicking between scans refreshes the hierarchy.
+- **Diagnostics drawer**: Open Diagnostics from the header, confirm live logs stream (or that a helpful error message appears if streaming is disabled), and close the drawer.
 - **Local scan smoke test**:
   1. Mount the target root (bind SMB/NFS via the host OS).
   2. `cd backend && source .venv/bin/activate`